-The proposed rail corridor is 75 hectares of land located adjacent to the SIMTA site, extending south to the East Hills Rail Line and south-west to the Southern Sydney Freight Line (Figure 2).
-It is proposed to accommodate a 20 metre wide (variable width) rail alignment linking the SIMTA site to the Southern Sydney Freight Line.
-It consists of parts of Lot 3001 DP1125930 and Lot 1 DP825852, in addition to several lots within the current rail corridor and Glenfield Waste Disposal site.
+The proposed rail corridor is 65 hectares of land located adjacent to the SIMTA site, extending south to the East Hills Rail Line and south-west to the Southern Sydney Freight Line (Figure 2).
+It is proposed to accommodate a 30 meter wide rail alignment linking the SMITA site to the Southern Sydney Freight Line.
+It consists of parts of Lot 3001 DP1125930 and Lot 1 DP1125930, in addition to several lots within the current Glenfield Waste Disposal site.
 The rail corridor includes Commonwealth and privately owned land, with a small section owned by Railcorp, NSW.
 It is bisected north to south by the Georges River; and Anzac Creek runs east to west through the eastern side of it.
 The Commonwealth land in the eastern side of the rail corridor is densely vegetated.
 A disused rail siding from the East Hills Rail Line extends approximately 750 meters to the SIMTA site through the vegetation, marking the eastern boundary of the proposed rail corridor.